Invasion of Elba: 15th Army Group

-One operation they could still carry out was the invasion of Elba, which had initially been scheduled for 25 May, at the same time as Operation Diadem.
+The Allied invasion was scheduled for 25 May, at the same time as Operation Diadem.
 The landings had then been postponed because of the shortage of support aircraft and to allow the inexperienced French troops more time for training.
-The objectives of the invasion were to prevent the Germans using the island as a forward outpost and to provide a gun position for Allied artillery to interdict traffic through the Piombino channel.

-It is not known if the Germans were aware of the Allied plans, but Adolf Hitler "attached great importance to holding Elba as long as possible."
-On 12 June, the German commander in Italy—Field Marshal Albert Kesselring—was informed that "Elba must be defended to the last man and the last cartridge."
+Supplies to the German forces in Italy were moved by road and rail along the Tuscan coast, with ferries moving more via the Piombino channel, a practical reason for the Allies to occupy the island.
+Allied Forces Headquarters (AFHQ) in Algiers made plans from April 1944 for Operation Brassard.
+Adolf Hitler "attached great importance to holding Elba as long as possible".
+On 12 June, the German commander in Italy, Field Marshal Albert Kesselring, was informed that "Elba must be defended to the last man and the last cartridge".
 On 14 June, German reinforcements started to arrive on Elba from Pianosa.
-The decision to reinforce Elba was not known to the Allies who believed the naval activity between the island and the mainland was in fact an evacuation.
+The decision to reinforce Elba was not known to the Allies who believed the naval activity between the island and the mainland was an evacuation.

-Planning

-Rear-Admiral Thomas Hope Troubridge of the Royal Navy was in command of Force N, which would be responsible for landing the assault division.
-The division chosen for the assault was the French 9th Colonial Infantry Division, comprising the 4th and 13th Regiments Senegalese Tirailleurs, the Bataillion de Choc Commando, a Moroccan Goumier battalion and 200 mules.